If you don’t want Spider-Goats I don’t wanna know you.

 Soon, … soon, this guy’ll be striding the ruins of Seattle:

-He’s not Victor Kilo, but he
+He’s not Victor Kilo, but he is pretty cool.

 And for some Space-poc big ape action read Kamandi, issue 7 …

 … and watch Thundarr, season 1, ep 9 (Valley of the Man Apes).

 You’ll be glad you did.

 My congratulations to Messrs.
 Abnett and Eaglesham on this fine piece of work:

 It can be found in issue 1 of DC’s Kamandi Challenge ’17.